sandrodz/rainloop-change-password-plugin-mysql/README.md

-rainloop-change-password-plugin-mysql
+Change password plugin for Rainloop
 =====================================

 This is rainloop (webmail) plugin.
-It enables change password capability for postfix virtual/mysql users
+It enables change password capability for postfix virtual/mysql users.